anurment/python-programming-app/k6/README.md

-# This folder should contain the k6 tests for the application
+# With K6 installed the performance tests can be run with command:
+`k6 run [filename]`